hellochef-me/mobile-app-challenge/README.md

 Your assignment is to create an event discovery web app using Ticketmaster Discovery API.
 Link: https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/

-Your app should consist of two screens and it should ideally be powered by Vue.js (v2 or v3, any will do).
+Your app should consist of two screens and it should ideally be powered by React Native.

 Feel free to add tests how you see fit.

 ## Features

-### Home Page
+### Home Screen

 1. This page is used to search / discover events.
 It offers the following inputs:
     - **Country:** A drop-down of available countries that the user can choose from.
 You can find the list under the "Supported Country Codes" section on Ticketmaster's developer portal.